airbug/bugflow/README.md

 bugflow
 =======

-Declarative async flow control for JavaScript
+Declarative async flow control for object oriented JavaScript provided by the bugcore library